Foodie hotspots around the world

 “What’s great to see is that countries from all over the world have made it on the list; so whether you’re dreaming of an Asian adventure, city hopping around Europe, or an American road trip; rest assured you’ll get to dine on some great dishes wherever you choose!”

 So, if you’ve decided where you want to go on your next holiday, as soon as you’ve booked your flights and accommodation, don’t forget to organise some travel insurance.
+Or you might require cruise travel insurance if your food holiday is on a cruise ship.
 After all, it’s there to protect your holiday should the unexpected happen, whether it’s a lost suitcase, cancelled tour or a nasty case of food poisoning.

 And if you choose to staycation in Australia, make sure you take out domestic travel insurance, which could cover you for cancelled hotels, diverted flights, and more.
 Whichever type of insurance you’re looking to buy, make sure to check the Product Disclosure Statement (PDS) before purchasing for any limits, exclusions or restrictions that you may be subject to.